The Macy’s Thanksgiving Day Parade is a classic of the holiday season, gathering around 50 million viewers across the globe.

 “It was, legitimately, a lot of blood, sweat and tears,” Less said.

 “Specifically pertaining to what we did, it was a lot of time just preparing for it,” performer Cassie Weigel said.
 “There was a lot of work that went into that performance.”

-This year was the historic parade’s 95th anniversary.
+The parade is a historic event and this year was the 95th anniversary.
 Along with the anniversary, Coach was also the first luxury fashion brand to have a float in the parade.

 This was the first time the Gamma Phi Circus has performed in the parade, so history was also made for the organization.
-Not only that, the troupe was also the second circus to perform on the Macy’s star, second only to Cirque du Soleil.
+However, the troupe was also the second circus to performing on the Macy’s star, second only to Cirque du Soleil.

-On Nov.
-24 the performers, along with their directors and coach, took off to the big apple.
+Sunday, Nov.
+24 the performers, along with their directors and coach, took of to the big apple.

 During their time in the city, members were able to sight see, visit Central Park, watch Broadway shows, see the Statue of Liberty and more.
 The troupe got to watch Circo Vazquez perform and even got a backstage tour.